-However, force majeure events are not exhaustively laid out under the law and applicability of this provision depends on the language of the rental agreement and interpretation of the courts.
+However, force majeure events are not exhaustively laid out under the law, and the applicability of this provision depends on the language of the rental agreement and the interpretation of the courts.
 Therefore, the parties must review and, as mutually agreeable, revise the terms of the agreement in order to meet a consensus and provide breathing room to both parties.

 Suspension of Rent